 Who were the “sons of God” mentioned in Genesis?
 Were they fallen angels or heroic men from the godly line of Seth?
 This post also covers the “sons of the Most High” in Psalm 82 and the “sons of God” in Job 1-2 and other verses.

 In Gen. 6:2, the “sons of God” saw that the “daughters of humans” were beautiful and married them.
-Because of the sharp contrast in the phrasing—sons of God v. daughters of humans—many Bible teachers say that these sons were angels.
-Some of these interpreters even speculate that the angels had male body parts by which to procreate.
-One TV preacher claimed that their angelic bodies were somehow transformed or reconstituted, so they could breed!
+Because of the sharp contrast in the phrasing—sons of God v. daughters of humans—many Bible teachers say that these were fallen angels.
+Some of these interpreters even speculate that the fallen angels were given male body parts by which to procreate.
+One TV preacher claimed that their fallen angelic bodies were somehow transformed or reconstituted, so they could breed!

-Job 1:6 and 2:1 say that Satan appeared with the sons of God, and they are probably angels.
+Job 1:6 and 2:1 say that Satan appeared with the sons of God, and they were angels.
 How do we know?
-The next passage supports this claim that they were angels.
+The next passage supports this claim.

 Job 38:4-7 says, God speaking: